mikrdgz/recharge-docs/docs/self-hosted-checkout.md

 # Self-hosted Checkout
-Use the self-hosted checkout approach to own the checkout process end-to-end.
+This article will walk you through building a self-hosted checkout with ReCharge.
+Use the self-hosted checkout approach to own the checkout process end-to-end while still using our Checkout APIs.
 This solution builds on the [ReCharge hosted checkout](docs/recharge-hosted-checkout.md) flow.
 Instead of creating a checkout then redirecting the customer to ReCharge, you will redirect the customer to your own checkout pages and capture data about the checkout to send to ReCharge for processing.
 ![self-hosted checkout](assets/images/self-hosted-checkout.png)

-## 1. Creating a Checkout
+## 1. Create a Checkout
 Like the ReCharge hosted checkout approach, you will build a checkout object using the items in an order:

 ### Example POST to /checkouts